nikfrank/girsah-adumah/README.md

 ## getting started

-notes on installing pokered, gbc software
+(( notes on installing pokered, gbc software ))

-notes on running the front end
+## running the front end

+in one shell

+`cd front`

+`npm i`

+`npm start`

+to run the (create react app) front end

+in another shell

+`cd server`

+`npm i`

+`node .`

+to run the (express) server app

+the front end will be available at [localhost:3000](https://localhost:3000)

+from there you can write translations and save them to your local copy

+## contributing

+after translating text through the front end, translations will be saved in the ``./translation/transfers.json` file

+feel free to fork this repo, push your translations, and make a PR to contribute to the overall translation effort

+similarly, improvements to the front end / translation shimmer / whatever are welcome as PRs

+## build output

+builds are timestamped for uniquification purposes, and share the timestamp value (in epoch millis) with the build branch generated in the `../pokered/` project

-notes on build output
+build output is `.gitignore`d

-notes on making a pull request with translations
+---

 ## quirks